serailaction/serailaction.github.io/_posts/2016-04-26-Template-Letter.md

 - You can commit to holding Southeastern to account, listening to your constituents, and raising these concerns to both Govia and the Department for Transport
 - You find a way to be involved in how the next franchise in 2018 is specified - taking into account the needs of your constituents
-- You challenge the DfT for lying to the people you represent and the Southeastern franchise that ‘tough targets’ are in place - while we continue to see PPM targets not met, and a continuing decline in the rail service
+- You challenge the DfT for lying to the constituents you represent and the Southeastern franchise that ‘tough targets’ are in place - while we continue to see PPM targets not met, and a continuing decline in the rail service

 I look forward to hearing your views on this matter.